CircuitSetup/Remote/FUTABA.md

 - Stop light: Molex 1820 light.
 This is a bit hard to find, let alone a red one.
 Clear (white) ones are on ebay.
 You can paint the lens using transparent red color, and put a "stop" sticker on top of it.
 Data for the sticker is in the Labels folder here.
 - White wire to connect stop light and switch
 - Battery clamps: [Here](https://my.rs-online.com/web/p/battery-holders/1913935?gb=s)
+- Standard 9V battery adapters with open wire
+- a small speaker

 The Control Board, which is put in the grey box ("Unibox"), has the following connectors:
 - [Throttle](throttle-connection) from Futaba